-OPA and our partners have not set a specific target for this measure with the purpose of discouraging coercion into use of contraception or a certain contraceptive method.
-We do not expect measure scores to reach 100% because some women will make informed decisions to choose less effective contraception, even when offered the full range of methods and with financial or logistical barriers to access removed.
+OPA and our partners underscore that the primary intent of the LARC measure is to identify populations in which LARC use is noticeably low to determine if access is limited.
+It could be harmful to set a high benchmark for this measure, because doing so may incentivize coercive practices related to contraception [1-3].
 After NQF endorsed the contraceptive provision measures, OPA demonstrated its commitment to patient-centered contraceptive care by providing funding to the University of California San Francisco (UCSF) to develop a PRO-PM as a 'balancing measure' to support proper utilization of all contraceptive provision measures, and to enable health facilities and systems to assess patient experience in its own right.
 Following the initial year of support, UCSF secured private funding to continue the project.

-Recently endorsed in November 2020 by NQF's Consensus Standards Approval Committee as NQF #3543, the Person-Centered Contraceptive Counseling (PCCC) measure is a four-item PRO-PM designed to specifically evaluate the patient-centeredness of contraceptive counseling at the individual clinician/provider and facility levels of analysis.
-The PCCC's target population intersects with this measure's target population (e.g., ages 15-45 and assigned female at birth), but the PCCC is visit-specific.
+Recently endorsed in November 2020 by NQF's Consensus Standards Approval Committee as NQF #3543, the Person-Centered Contraceptive Counseling (PCCC) measure is a four-item PRO-PM designed to specifically evaluate the patient-centeredness of contraceptive counseling at the individual clinician/provider and facility levels of analysis [4].
+The PCCC's target population intersects with this measure's target population (e.g. ages 15-45 and assigned female at birth), but the PCCC is visit-specific.
 It is given to patients who have been identified as having received contraceptive counseling during their visit.
-A multi-organization partnership led by UCSF and the National Association of Community Health Centers (NACHC) has started research to test the PCCC and NQF #2903 in tandem use.
+A multi-organization partnership led by UCSF and the National Association of Community Health Centers (NACHC) has started research to test the PCCC and NQF #2904 in tandem use.

-We share UCSF's hypothesis that the PCCC will serve as a balancing measure for the provision measures.
+We share UCSF's hypothesis that the PCCC will serve as a balancing measure for the contraceptive provision measures.
 After implementing the PCCC, organizations can observe any fluctuations in PCCC scores that occur with variations in provision scores.
 Ideally, increased contraceptive provision would be linked with improved patient experience.
-PCCC scores used in tandem with this measure allow groups to ensure that any increased contraceptive provision does not come at the cost of patient experience.
+PCCC scores used in tandem with this measure allow groups to ensure that any increased LARC provision does not come at the cost of patient experience.
 Use of these two types of measures together can result in a more complete understanding of contraceptive care quality and help health care organizations to provide both access to a range of contraceptive methods and patient-centered counseling without coercion.
+References https://doi.org/10.1016/j.contraception.2015.02.002